 Most states don't collect an estate tax.
 They leave this form of taxation to the federal government.
 The tax is imposed on the value of a decedent's estate over a certain exemption threshold, and the rate can be as high as 40 percent at the federal level—almost half of what's left of the estate after the exemption is applied.
 In other words, the government taxes your right to give at least some of your property to others after your death, and the tax comes out of your estate before anything is passed on to your heirs.

-The federal government has a very high estate tax exemption—$5.49 million as of 2017.
+The federal government has a relatively high estate tax exemption—$11.7 million as of 2021.
 Only estates with values in excess of this amount are subject to the tax.
-Among the 14 states that do collect an estate tax at the state level, the threshold is typically much lower.
+Among the 13 states that do collect an estate tax at the state level, the threshold is typically far lower.

 The situation has been anything but stagnant in the millennium, however.
 Here's a summary of some changes to state estate tax laws that have taken effect since 2000.